 Overseed your Thinning Lawn

-The difference between a “so-so” lawn and a truly beautiful lawn, both now and next spring, is the one-two punch of a pair of fall feedings.
+The difference between a “so-so” lawn and a gorgeous lawn, both now and next spring, is the one-two punch of a pair of fall feedings.
 Fertilize your lawn in early fall and again 6 to 8 weeks later.
 This will help build strong, deep grass roots for a thicker, better lawn come spring, but it also provides nutrients to help repair damage from summer heat, drought, and activity.